Top Property Lawyer at Gurgaon – Best Legal Experts for Property Matters

 1. Who is the best property lawyer in Gurgaon for HRERA disputes?

 For HRERA complaints specifically, look for lawyers with a documented record of filing and winning before HRERA Haryana.
 Tyagi Associates handles HRERA matters as part of their full-service property practice.
-Priya Sharma is also well-regarded specifically for HRERA complaint representation.
 The key is finding someone who has enforced orders - not just filed complaints.

 2. Is it safe to buy a resale flat in Gurgaon without a lawyer?